-The following notes are important for RAID configuration:
+The following notes are important for RAID configurations:

-- RAID 1 is the only RAID configuration that HP Elite 8000-series Business PC products offer as a factory configuration option. - All pre-configured systems: - Are complete RAID systems - Have both drives installed - Have the necessary Option ROM configuration - Are pre-loaded and pre-installed with all required Intel software - Include a preinstalled operating system that is mirrored mode out of the box - HP also recommends keeping the default options in the RAID Option ROM and in the Windows RAID application.
-Options like "chunk" size for changing the "stripe" size have more history in their defaults settings
+- RAID 1 is the only RAID configuration that is offered as factory configuration option. - All pre-configured systems: - Are complete RAID systems - Have both drives installed - Have the necessary Option ROM configuration - Are pre-loaded and pre-installed with all required Intel software - Include a preinstalled operating system that is mirrored mode out of the box - We also recommend keeping the default options in the RAID Option ROM and in the Windows RAID application.
+Options like "chunk" size for changing the size "stripe" size have more history in their defaults settings.